Andrettin/Wyrmsun/readme.txt

 * Scenarios
 - Other kobolds will no longer attack the Grafvitning Tribe, to prevent it from being destroyed too soon in the The First Dwarves scenario.

+* Sounds
+- The "work complete" sound now correctly plays when an upgrade has been researched.

 * User Interface
 - Replaced the main menu background with a new one made by Jinn.